starlitriver/starlitriver.github.io/content/guides/guide to syntax.md

 in information technology, syntax refers to the rules governing the composition of expressions

-everything are expressions, so syntax is very important to many things in life
+everything are expressions, so syntax is very important

 some examples of syntax include languages, grammar, and conventions